survivorchicken9/fighting-notifications/README.md

 ## Stuff to fix
 Ideally make this thing log-in-able and customizable for many users and yeah just better.

-Check the pipfile for list of dependencies.
+You can check the pipfile for a list of dependencies.